Jack the Ripper Stalks His Victims: Background

 British designer Alexander McQueen (born Lee Alexander McQueen; 1969–2010) was known in the fashion industry for his imaginative, sometimes controversial, designs and dramatic fashion shows.
-McQueen had a lifelong fascination with history, sexuality, violence, and death, which he translated into his designs from the beginning of his nearly twenty-year career to the very end.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
+He was fascinated with many of these topics from childhood.
 McQueen's work was highly autobiographical: he incorporated elements of his memories, feelings, and family history into his designs and runway shows.
 In his early career, McQueen was often accused of misogyny for his extreme designs, a characterisation to which he consistently objected.

 The son of a London taxicab driver and a teacher, McQueen grew up in one of the poorer neighbourhoods in London's East End.
 His upbringing was traumatic: he was a victim of childhood sexual abuse and witnessed his sisters experiencing domestic violence from their partners.
 He began his career in fashion in 1984 as an apprentice with Savile Row tailors Anderson & Sheppard before briefly joining Gieves & Hawkes as a pattern cutter.
 His work on Savile Row earned him a reputation as an expert tailor.
 McQueen left Savile Row in 1988, and spent the next two years in various entry-level positions in fashion.
 He worked briefly for the theatrical costumiers Angels and Bermans.
 In 1989, at the age of 20, he was hired by experimental Mayfair-based designer Koji Tatsuno.
 He next worked under designer John McKitterick, gaining experience with fetishwear; first at Red or Dead, then at McKitterick's own label.

 McQueen sought further experience in the industry, and McKitterick recommended he try for an apprenticeship in Italy, then the centre of the fashion world.
 From March to July 1990, McQueen worked in Milan at the atelier of designer Romeo Gigli.
 After resigning, he returned to McKitterick's label in London by August.
-When McQueen expressed interest in learning more about the fashion industry, McKitterick suggested he see Bobby Hillson, the founder and head of the masters course in fashion at London art school Central Saint Martins (CSM).
+When McQueen expressed interest in learning more about the fashion industry, McKitterick suggested he see Bobby Hillson, the founder and head of the master's course in fashion at London art school Central Saint Martins (CSM).